 The goal of any effective HMI display is to facilitate the flow of information between the machine and the human operating it.
 Today, UX (or User Experience) design is not really considered to be a discipline in its own right within the industrial manufacturing industry, so the task of designing HMI displays can fall to system integrators or IT personnel.
 If you’ve been tasked with setting up an HMI display for your installation, we can offer you a few pointers to make sure your displays are clear, uncluttered, and useful for the machine operators.

 For creating functional HMI displays, KEB has developed COMBIVIS Studio HMI.
 You can download a free trial of the software here.
-Like many HMI design programs COMBIVIS Studio HMI gives the user a wide range of options for building the display.
+Like many HMI design programs, COMBIVIS Studio HMI gives the user a wide range of options for building the display.
 It can be tempting to include visually interesting elements like 3D effects, animations, or gradient colors, but before you bring something in, you need to consider the number one goal of an effective HMI display – does this element help the operator communicate with the machine (or vice versa)?

 “A good HMI design reduces cognitive load rather than adding to it,” writes Jon Walter in his article UX for the Industrial Environment (uxmatters.com, 8/7/17).
 He adds that anything that does not add value should not be on the screen.
-A photo-realistic, 3D rendering of a tank may look visually pleasing, but if an engineer is tasked with monitoring several screens at once, or a worker on the factory floor has to interact with the screen using bulky gloves it maybe more useful to have simple gauges or meters.
+A photo-realistic, 3D rendering of a tank may look visually pleasing, but if an engineer is tasked with monitoring several screens at once, or a worker on the factory floor has to interact with the screen using bulky gloves it may be more useful to have simple gauges or meters.
 “Designers should be ruthless about removing extraneous design elements that neither provide useful information nor help the user understand that information,” adds Walter.

 Once you’ve identified your most important metrics and decided on the best way to visualize those items you can plan the layout.
 Group together related elements so it’s easier for the viewer to perceive them as a single piece of information.
 For example, group all elements measuring temperature in one area of the screen and those relating to pressure in another area.
-Each grouping should then be arranged by hierarchy in order of importance or in a way that conveys dependencies, depending on the needs of your HMI.
+Each grouping should be arranged by the hierarchy of order of importance or in a way that conveys dependencies, depending on the needs of your HMI.
 The display should be a reflection of the user’s mental model, not necessarily a physical model of the system they are monitoring.

 You may want to use wireframes for this step in the design process, especially if you are using unfamiliar software.
 Wireframes will also help if the design process requires approval from stakeholders within the company, as the turnaround will be much faster.